0

 In his 1888 description of the Dioscuri temple in ancient Greek colonial city of Naucratis in Egypt, Ernest Arthur Gardner remarked that such temples were common enough to have a characteristic orientation.
 Temples to the gods tended to face east.
 Temples to heroes and demi-gods such as Castor and Pollux faced west.

-Text imported from Wikipedia article "Temple of Castor and Pollux" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Temple of Castor and Pollux" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants